martin-jw/obsidian-recall/README.md

 These are features currently planned, without any inherent order of priority:

 - [ ] Multiple items per note.
-  - Extract separate headings as separate questions and SRS items.
+  - [ ] Extract separate headings as separate questions and SRS items.
+- [ ] More ways to identify repetition items
+  - [ ] Flashcard style: `question::answer`
+  - [ ] Different levels of headings
+  - [ ] Dividers
+  - [ ] Cloze deletions?
 - [ ] Custom queues and reviews.
-  - Leverage Obsidian's search filters to specify which notes to review, and review notes without updating their status.
+  - [ ] Leverage Obsidian's search filters to specify which notes to review, and review notes without updating their status.
 - [ ] Expose more of the SRS data to the user.
-  - Show lists of all the current items in the SRS.
+  - [ ] Show lists of all the current items in the SRS.
-  - Expose the data of items and allow the user to change it manually.
+  - [ ] Expose the data of items and allow the user to change it manually.